terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 Think for a minute what AI integration into a companys digital infrastructure would be like if AI was truly intelligent.
 You just put AI in control, in the center, and the old infrastructure is AI's slave. **Turnkey integration.**

 **But AI is not intelligent.
 AI is based 100% on deterministic binary algorithms that compute statistical probabilities.** Therefore, it can not be the central loop (NNs are not control loops). **AI is an addon.**
-- It must be custom built into the system.
+- AI must be custom built into the system.
-- Use AI where it adds judgment, classification, summarization, prediction, or pattern detection.
+- AI is used only where judgment, classification, summarization, prediction, or pattern detection is required.
-- The most reliable AI systems use the smallest AI component that can solve the uncertain part of the workflow
+- The most reliable AI systems use the smallest AI component that can solve the uncertain part of the workflow.

 Deterministic code for control, validation, permissions, execution, logging, and safety.
 Thats the existing company code base.
 AI must be added on.
 And added on by those who understand **AI's significant risks and limitations**.
-Thats why Palantir employs **Forward deploy engineers** (FDEs).
+Thats why Palantir employs **forward deployed engineers** (FDEs).

 <br>